 One for the fans

-So there you have it.
 Despite the community thinking Yu Suzuki’s most passionate project had died with the very console it was trying to preserve, here we are, eighteen years later, thanks to the magic of crowdfunding.
 Instead of trying to establish itself as a new JRPG force to be reckoned with, Shenmue III seeks to pay tribute to what players loved and remembered about Suzuki’s answer to Sega’s salvation.

 As a recently converted Shenmue fan, however, I enjoyed my time with it in spite of a few frustrations.
 It was so relaxing to play and I can practically sense Yu Suzuki’s passion within every aspect of the gameplay.
 They will not get away with this formula for a fourth time though, so Shenmue IV had better try to introduce a few modern, open-world mechanics to bring it up to speed.
-For now, we can allow one last homage to the past I think.
+For now, I can allow one last homage to the past I think.

 - Pure fan service